Our well-trained professional and student staff are always available to help residents navigate their on-campus life.

 - We ask parents and families to allow students the chance to work things out themselves.
 It can take two weeks or more to get settled in and learn how to live with one another.

-- If a student is feeing stuck, our professional hall staff and student resident advisors (RAs) can help.
+- If a student is feeing stuck, student RAs and our professional hall staff can help.
 They are well-trained in conflict mediation, and often use restorative practices (RP).
 The basic concept of RP is that people are happier, more cooperative and productive, and more likely to make positive changes when those in authority do things with them, rather than to them or for them.
 Read more about restorative practices.

 - Students who feel that changing rooms is the only option can request a room change online (we'll notify residents when the online form is open).
 Students may be also be asked to meet with their area coordinator or residence director to discuss the need for a room change.